How to Get the Most Accurate Scores in the Brainstorm Buddy App

 6. Remember that you don't need a "perfect" score

-Not to mention, Brainstorm Buddy makes allowances for evergreen topics and other types of ideas that may not seem like a win as you're going through the quiz.
+Not to mention, the Brainstorm Buddy App makes allowances for evergreen topics and other types of ideas that may not seem like a win as you're going through the quiz.

 Try it out and you'll see!